Benny-Nottonson/Mojo-Marathons/July2024/README.md

   <li>Types will be both float and int, with varying width</li>
   <li>Sizes will range from 1 -> 4096</li>
   <li>Matrices will be both square and nonsquare</li>
-  <li>The winner will be determined by highest GFlops, or community decision if it is ambiguous</li>
+  <li>The winner will be determined by the highest GFlops on an AWS c7g-4xlarge instance.</li>
 </ul>

 ## 📢 How to Participate